 12. How will the disposable vape ban affect adult vapers in the UK?

-Disposable vapes have been extremely successful at encouraging smokers to try vaping.
+Disposable vapes were extremely successful at encouraging smokers to try vaping.
 During a recent survey of our customer base at Vape Superstore, 81% of the 1,136 respondents said that they no longer use tobacco thanks to vaping and 66% of them listed disposable vapes as their primary device.

 Whilst 35% said that they would switch to reusable vape kits when the ban was implanted, 14% said that they would return to smoking and 6.9% admitted that they would continue buying disposables on the black market.